unagisan69/vinnie/README.md

 ```
 chmod +x vinnie.py
 ```
-Lastly, set you discogs API key https://www.discogs.com/settings/developers
+Lastly, set your Discogs API key which you can obtain here: https://www.discogs.com/settings/developers

 # Usage
 ```
 vinnie.py foldername
 ```

-Vinnie relies on mutagen to first check the given folder for FLAC files, then confirm all FLAC files are 24-bit, next the metadata of the files is ready to set the folder name to:
+Vinnie first asks for the Discogs release ID for your album. (ex. the URL is https://www.discogs.com/release/1032187-UNKLE-Burn-My-Shadow then the release ID is 1032187).

-"Artist Name - Album Name - Release Year - [24-Bit FLAC]"
+Vinnie then pulls the metadata for the album from Discogs and uses it to set the folder name and tags for each track.
+Vinnie will then confirm that all FLAC files are 24-Bit.

 Finally, Vinnie prompts you for audio equipment information in order to create a lineage.txt file which it adds to the new folder.
 Defaults can be set for this file so you can just press enter for each prompt.